Ro Foege

 Foege was a school social worker with Grant Wood Area Education Agency from 1978 until his tenure as an Iowa legislator.
 He was named Iowa School Social Worker of the Year, 1992-'93.

 Foege sat on numerous committees in the Iowa House.
 Foege served as an assistant minority leader for two years and as the ranking Democrat on the Justice Systems Appropriations Sub-committee.
 Foege served on the House Committees on Education; Human Resources; Administration and Rules; and Appropriations.
 He served as chair of the House Health and Human Services Appropriations Sub-committee, 2006–2008 and served as the co-chair of the Commission on Affordable Healthcare for Small Businesses and Families in 2007-2008.
 Foege retired from the Iowa House and did not run for re-election in 2008.

-Governor Culver appointed Foege to chair the Mental Health Institute Task Force in 2009.
-In June, 2010, Foege was appointed Director of the Iowa Department on Aging by Governor Culver serving in that position until January 2011.
+Iowa Governor Chet Culver appointed Foege to chair the Mental Health Institute Task Force in 2009.
+In June 2010, Foege was appointed Director of the Iowa Department on Aging by Governor Culver serving in that position until January 2011.

 Foege was a member of the Iowa Tobacco Use and Prevention Commission, The Iowa Mental Health Planning Council; The Iowa Community Empowerment Board; and the Iowa Consortium for Comprehenvive Cancer Control.
 He also served on the Linn County (IA) Community Empowerment Board, Iowa Healthcare Collaborative and the National Annie E. Casey Family and Children's Services Advisory Board.
 Foege has received many awards and much recognition for his contributions to the field of health and human services.

 Foege continues his community involvement as a member of the St. Luke's Hospice Board; Iowa Policy Project Board; Parish Nurse Advisory Council; Wartburg College Advisory Board; Iowa Medical Home Advisory Council; Matthew 25 Advisory Board; and the Foster Aunts and Uncles program, a support organization for youngsters who have aged out of the foster care system.